kommercio/nodejs_project/README.md

 # NODE.JS & Mongo DB Test Project

+For submission, please send Github link of the test project.

 ## Task 1
 ### Create this endpoint: [POST] `/api/product`
 Save a Product into a database.
 Product should have these properties: